 3. Write exactly what you read

-As stated above, questions 8-20 will all focus on specific words and phrases from the text, so it might be helpful to underline them when you find them to ensure that you are copying the relevant words correctly.
+As stated above, questions 8-20 will focus on specific words and phrases from the text.
+So it might be helpful to underline them when you find them to ensure that you are copying the relevant words.
 Don’t spend too much time doing this though.
 Remember the time limit!

 4. Be prepared to skip a question

 Imagine, you have answered the first 10 questions.
 You have around 7 minutes remaining and you just can’t locate the answer to question 11, what should you do?
 Answer: move on to the next question.